Employers' Liability insurance FAQs

 If you have a question that's not answered here, please ring us on 0800 0280 380.

-Full details of our Terms & Conditions, Limits, Excesses and Policy Exclusions can be found in our Policy Wordings.
-These guides refer to our Tradesmans’ Insurance policy.
+Full details of our Terms & Conditions, Limits, Excesses and Policy Exclusions can be found in our policy wordings.
+These guides refer to our Tradesman's Insurance policy.
 Trade Direct do not offer advice relating to insurance, and you need to ensure that insurance you choose meets your demands and needs.